KovalchukDanil0/AEMFixes/README.md

 ![Vechicle Code CV](tutorial/VechicleCodeCV.png)
 - Random programmer memes if page doesn't exist (if option enabled)
 ### Workflow page
-- Auto pastle WF title from link
+- Auto insert WF title from the link
-- Insert some userful links (DL, Market config, etc...) !early beta!
+- Insert some useful links (DL, Market config, etc...) !early beta!
 - Fixing all links in it to be in Touch UI
 ![WF Page](tutorial/WFPage.png)
 ### DAM Tree